nabormendonca/gpt-4v-enade-cs-2021/questions/q13-eng.md

 Considering the presented text, select the correct option about iterative and evolutionary development.

-A) Changing system requirements is something that causes delays in development, so it is advisable to avoid them.
+A) Changing system requirements is something that causes delays in development, so it is advisable to avoid doing it.

 B) The development cycle has a fixed duration but may be changed in the case of critical systems.